MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

   * have session be remembered by user
+  * fix spacing of youtube description when title is minimal and there is a large gap between the title and the channel title
   * when you login, refresh the page, and click about, you get a double render
   * when logging in, cards show up before loading is done ... this is if you login, logout, and login, all as part of the same session?